TomasHubelbauer/svg-3d/readme.md

 ![](screencast.svg)

-**Note:** GitHub doesn't seem to support SVG SMIL animation in readme previews, until I develop a SVG CSS animator, please click the empty space above to go to the SVG file preview directly.

 This application allows for creation of SVGs depicting wireframe 3D scenes with true perspective.
 It is useful for generating educational and instructional SVGs which can be included in MarkDown documents and rendered in GitHub and VS Code